 - Take a pot that has been filled 2/3 of the way, add two tablespoons of kosher salt, bay leaves and garlic and bring to a boil, add the pasta and cook a few minutes shy of being aldente

-- In a separate bowl which the ricotta, 1 cup of parmesan, chives, heavy cream together with a light sprinkle of he salt and pepper
+- In a separate bowl mix the ricotta, 1 cup of parmesan, chives, heavy cream together with a light sprinkle of salt and pepper

 - In a separate saute pan with high sides, heat up four cups of your spicy sausage ragu and add the pasta to finish off in the “gravy.”
 When the pasta in approaching completion add 1/2 cup of parmasean and toss completely, put in a serving pan, add a large dollop of the ricotta and fisnih off by sprinkling 3 tablespoons of parmesan, kosher salt and freshly ground pepper on top